What We Wish We Had Known: Advice From Seniors to Fellow Students

 - “Fill out FAFSA.”

 Seniors urged fellow students to submit their FAFSA (Free Application for Federal Student Aid).
 You should apply for all scholarships that you qualify for, even if you think there’s little hope of being awarded anything.
 There's a good chance you will receive aid.
 Weber State offers millions of dollars worth of financial aid each year.
 There are scholarships you can apply for through Weber State in general as well as through various colleges and departments.
 Be sure to check when deadlines to apply are and plan accordingly.
 When student loans are necessary, only accept the amount that you actually need.
 Don’t take on unnecessary debt.
 For more assistance, check out the Financial Aid Office and the Money Management Center.
-You can also see Kat’s interview with the Money Management Center.

 Financial Aid Office Financial Literacy